 - Pay someone else to do it.
 Opting for a third party to help you out is both time-consuming and expensive.

 - Use a website builder.
 Perfect for those with no prior web development or coding experience.

 Here’s the deal: you don’t need to go and install WordPress and fall down the web development rabbit hole in order to have a stunning site.

 We might be a bit biased, but a good website builder:

 - Has professionally designed web templates to accommodate all types of websites.
-You can choose from online storefronts to blogs, portfolios, landing page sites, and everything else in between.
+You can choose from online storefronts to blogs, portfolios, landing page websites, and everything else in between.

 - Has everything under one roof.
-You won’t have to worry about web hosting, storage, or SSL certificates.
+You won’t have to worry about web hosting, bandwidth, or SSL certificates.